 Instead, they will stay looking just as fresh as the day you purchased them, even years after the wedding, making a wonderful wedding day keepsake.
 This is the best way to ensure that you get a pristine looking buttonhole or bouquet, instead of risking getting old, wilting, and drooping real flowers.

-They will also be the perfect accent to a more subtle Halloween-theme, pulling in both the color of nature and the colours of Halloween.
-They look real, providing you all of the colour you want, without the hassle of real flowers.
+They will also be the perfect accent to a more subtle Halloween-theme, pulling in both the colour of nature and the colours of Halloween.
+They look real, providing you with all of the colours you want, without the hassle of real flowers.